Topic Specific Vocabulary

-- Production costs for renewables are higher than for the non renewables.
+- Production costs for renewable are higher than for the non renewable.

 Reuse – to use again

-- Things like plastic bags and bottles should be reused agin.
+- Things like plastic bags and bottles should be reused to curb their unnecessary production.

 Smog – fog intensified by smoke or other atmospheric pollutants.

-- Smog results from a large amount of coal burning.
+- Smog results from a large amount of coal burning in textile factories.

 Wild life – native fauns of a region

-- Wildlife is majorly threatened through poaching, hunting, climate change.
+- Wildlife is majorly threatened through poaching, hunting, and climate change.

 Toxic – deadly or poisonous material

-- Release of toxic waste in the ocean harms the aquatic life deeply.
+- Release of toxic waste in the ocean adversely affects the aquatic life.